Nov 14, 2024

 Treatment for Sporotrichosis

-The standard treatment is long-term antifungal therapy with itraconazole.
+The standard treatment is long-term antifungal therapy.
 Because of its zoonotic potential, gloves should be worn when handling infected cats, and their environment should be disinfected regularly.
 Sporotrichosis can take several months to resolve fully, so patience and careful hygiene are key to managing this infection.

 Blastomycosis